 Sunfish (Lepomis macrochirus, L. auritus, and Ambloplites rupestris) and catfish (Ictalurus punctatus) are collected from each of the three locations to represent both top-feeding and bottom-feeding-predator species.
-In 2019, a composite sample of each of those species at each location was analyzed for selected metals, polychlorinated biphenyls (PCBs), tritium, gross alpha, gross beta, gamma-emitting radionuclides, and total radioactive strontium.
+In 2020, a composite sample of each of those species at each location was analyzed for selected metals, polychlorinated biphenyls (PCBs), tritium, gross alpha, gross beta, gamma-emitting radionuclides, and total radioactive strontium.
 To accurately estimate exposure levels to consumers, only edible portions of the fish were submitted for analysis.
-Once every five years, additional radiological analyses are performed to confirm the dosing model (see Chapter 7).
+Once every 5 years, additional radiological analyses are performed to confirm the dose model (see Chapter 7).
 In 2019, additional radionuclides detected included neptunium, plutonium, thorium, and uranium isotopes.
+Based on the 2019 results, some additional radionuclide analyses were again performed in 2020, including americium, neptunium, plutonium, and thorium.
 Results are presented in Table 6.7.

 TDEC issues advisories on consumption of certain fish species caught in specified Tennessee waters.
 These advisories apply to fish that could contain potentially hazardous contaminants.
 TDEC has issued a "do not consume" advisory for catfish in the Melton Hill Reservoir in its entirety, not just in areas that could be affected by ORR activities, because of PCB contamination.
 Similarly, a precautionary advisory for catfish in the Clinch River arm of Watts Bar Reservoir has been issued because of PCB contamination (TDEC 2020).
 TDEC also issues advisories for consumption of fish when mercury levels are over 0.3 ppm; the three locations on the Clinch River where ORR fish are collected do not have mercury "do not consume" advisories waters (Denton 2007).
-See additional information here.